(Bone Mineral Density Testing; DEXA; DXA; Central DXA; Peripheral DXA)

 - Eat normally on the day of the test.

-- Wait up to two weeks before having a DEXA scan if you have had a barium study or if you have been injected with contrast dye for a CT scan or MRI.
+- Wait up to 2 weeks before having a DEXA scan if you have had a barium study or if you have been injected with contrast dye for a CT scan or MRI.

 - Wear loose, comfortable clothing.
 Do not wear clothing with metal zippers, belts, or buttons.